MohamedMahsoon97/MohamedMahsoon97/README.md

 # Hi there, I'm Mohamed Mahsoon 👋
 ### Senior Frontend Developer | React & Next.js Specialist

 I am a passionate Frontend Engineer focused on building scalable, high-performance web applications.
-Currently, I specialize in developing complex **Real Estate Dashboards** and **Live Streaming Platforms**, with a deep focus on **Data Integrity** and **Payment Gateway Integration**.
+Currently, I specialize in developing complex **ERP and eCommerce and Bookings systems** and **Live Streaming Platforms**, with a deep focus on **Data Integrity** and **Payment Gateway Integration**.

 ---